 We’re now consumer debt-free and well on our way to having our mortgage paid off too.

 There’s something about being debt-free that changes your outlook on life.
 My wife and I have no stress about money now.
 We have an emergency fund and plenty of extra cash to travel and do fun stuff with.

 Life without consumer debt is just…better.

-If that sounds like a life you want to live then here are three things you can do to help pay off your credit card debt really fast.
-But first, you need to find out “why” you want to be debt free.
+If that sounds like a life you want to live then here are seven things you can do to help pay off your credit card debt really fast.
+But first, you need to find out “why” you want to be debt-free.